How to Install PyTorch on Ubuntu 24.04

 It will also activate Anaconda, as you can see in the change in the prompt to "base," which is the default environment created by Anaconda during the installation.
 Subsequently, you can use the conda activate command to activate Anaconda.

-You can verify that Anaconda has been installed using the conda --version command
+You can verify that Anaconda has been installed using the conda --version command:

-Step 3 - Install PyTorch using Anaconda
+Step 3 - Install PyTorch using pip inside a Conda environment

 With CPU support only:

-With GPU support (install PyTorch with CUDA):
+With GPU support (CUDA 12.6):

 Step 4 - Verify the installation